Located near Plaka, Klima is one of the most picturesque places to see in Milos.

-A sunset at Plaka is one of the most romantic views you could ask for!
+A sunset at Plaka is one of the most romantic settings you could ask for!

 Finding top-quality food in Milos won’t be a hard task.
-If you’re into seafood delicacies, in Milos you will find a wide variety of restaurants and taverns to choose from.
+If you’re into seafood delicacies, you will find a wide variety of restaurants and taverns to choose from on the island.